EvoTestOps/AISysRev/README.md

 ### System and software requirements
-- Docker, with Compose plugin installed
+- Docker, with Compose and buildx plugins installed.
 - Enough RAM (16GB recommended) to run multiple containers
 - Network connection

-See [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/) for Docker installation instructions. **Docker Desktop includes Docker Compose, Docker Engine and the Docker CLI.**
+See [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/) for Docker installation instructions. **Docker Desktop includes Docker Compose, Docker Buildx, Docker Engine and the Docker CLI.**

+If Docker Desktop did not include Buildx plugin, see: [https://github.com/docker/buildx][https://github.com/docker/buildx]

 1. Run `docker info` to verify you have Docker installed
    - Docker `26.0.0` has been tested as working.
-For MacOS computers, Colima has been rigorously tested to work.
+For MacOS computers with Colima, Docker version `28.5.1` confirmed to be working.
+2. Run `docker buildx version` to verify you have Docker Buildx installed.
+For MacOS computers, Buildx plugin version `0.29.1` confirmed to be working.
 3. Run `docker compose version` to verify you have Compose installed.
+For MacOS computers, Compose plugin version `2.40.3` confirmed to be working.
    - Version `2.33.1` has been tested as working, newer versions should also work.
    - **Note:** Older versions of Compose use `docker-compose` as the compose command.
 We don't provide support for legacy Compose versions.